Complexity of Shift Bribery in Committee Elections: Introduction

 \item The computational complexity for the case of few voters most strongly depends on the underlying scoring rule.
 Generally, for the rules based on $t$-Approval scores the complexity of \textsc{Shift Bribery} tends to be lower than for analogous rules based on Borda scores.

 \end{enumerate}

-We did not study such multiwinner rules as the STV rule, the Monroe rule~\cite{Mon95}, or other Approval-based rules (see, e.g., the works of Brams and Kilgour~\cite{BK14} and Aziz et al.~\cite{ABCEFW15,AGGMMW15}), in order to compare our results to those for the single-winner setting, while keeping the considered set of rules small.
+We did not study multiwinner rules such as the STV rule, the Monroe rule~\cite{Mon95}, or the rules for the approval elections (see, e.g., the works of Brams and Kilgour~\cite{BK14}, Aziz et al.~\cite{ABCEFW15,AGGMMW15}, and Lackner and Skowron~\cite{lac-sko:c:approval-thiele}), in order to keep our set of rules small, while being able to compare our results to those for the single-winner setting (however, we mention that Maushagen et al.~\cite{MNRS18} considered \textsc{Shift Bribery} for round-based rules, including STV, and Faliszewski et al.~\cite{FST17} considered problems analogous to \textsc{Shift Bribery} for the case of approval-based multiwinner rules).